csaybar/ForesToolboxRS/README.md

 ## ForesToolboxRS

-ForesToolboxRS es un paquete R que fue creado con la finalidad de proporcionar una serie de herramientas y algoritmos diversos para el procesamiento y análisis de la Teledetección para la Observaciones de la Tierra, especialmente para el monitoreo de la perturbación de bosques.
-Todos los algoritmos implementados están basados en publicaciones científicas del más alto nivel.
-El enfoque PVts-β, un método de detección no estacional, está implementado en este paquete y es capaz de leer datos matriciales y raster.
-ForesToolboxRs es una iniciativa cuyas funciones están inspirados por el trabajo de [Tarazona, Y., Mantas, V.M., Pereira, A.J.S.C.
+ForesToolboxRS is a R package that was created to provide a variety of tools and algorithms for processing and analyzing Remote Sensing for Earth Observations, especially for monitoring forest disturbance.
+All implemented algorithms are based on scientific publications of the highest level.
+The PVts-β approach, a non-seasonal detection method, is implemented in this package and is capable of reading matrix and raster data.
+ForesToolboxRs is an initiative whose functions are inspired by the work of [Tarazona, Y., Mantas, V.M., Pereira, A.J.S.C.
 (2018).
 Improving tropical deforestation detection through using photosynthetic vegetation time series – (PVts-β).
 Ecological Indicators, 94, 367–379.](https://doi.org/10.1016/j.ecolind.2018.07.012)

 # Getting Started